 - Record of a guardian’s bank statements and investments, which are basically an account of all financial assets outside of working that your guardians have.

-- Finally, your list of all the schools you are interested in, which is pretty self-explanatory.
+- Finally, a list of all the schools you are interested in, which is pretty self-explanatory.

-If you are looking for need-based aid, the first place to start is by submitting the FAFSA (Free Application for Federal Student Aid) online starting January of your senior year.
+If you are looking for need-based aid, the first place to start is by submitting the FAFSA (Free Application for Federal Student Aid) online starting in October of your senior year.
 The application form is required to apply for any federal financial aid and helps determine how much aid you can receive for college.
 By applying, not only will you become eligible for government college aid, but you will also become eligible for thousands of other non-federal grants and scholarships.
 In addition to the FAFSA, some schools will ask you to submit a second application, the CSS/Financial Aid PROFILE, for non-federal (private) aid.
 These schools will use your PROFILE application to help them award scholarships and grants that are given out by the school.
 The best tip we can give you for filling out your FAFSA – do it now!
 The sooner you submit your FAFSA, the better your chances are of securing aid for college.
-Student who file their FAFSA between January-March receive, on average, 2X the amount of grant money as those who file later.

 The other type of aid available is merit-based aid.
 Merit-based financial aid is based on your achievements and ability regardless of your financial status.
 For example, athletic scholarships are merit-based aid, as are grants awarded to academic students for their grades.
 You can even earn merit-based aid for scoring high on the SAT or ACT!
 Merit-based aid is usually awarded by colleges, organizations, or corporations.